 - Exclusive video interviews with Johnny King recounting his fateful hunt.

 - In-depth explanation behind the intimidation tactics used on B&C scorers.

 - Reaction from DDH experts on why this incredible buck deserves a second look.

-The full story of this potential world record deer is available instantly to our newsletter subscribers.
+This story is available instantly to our newsletter subscribers.
 It’s 100% free.
 Enter your email to subscribe to the newsletter and read the rest of the story.